Boca Raton Accident Statistics

 Recovering Compensation

-After an accident, you could recover compensation by settling with the at-fault driver's insurance company or litigating.
+After a car accident in Boca Raton, you could recover compensation by settling with the at-fault driver's insurance company or by litigating your personal injury claim in court.
 Insurance companies are in business to make money—they don't care about you—you are just someone who will lower their profit margins.
-A Boca Raton car accident lawyer can help you recover the compensation you deserve, not the lowball amount the insurance company wants to pay you, hoping you will disappear.
-Depending on the extent of your injuries, you could recover two compensatory damages: Economic and non-economic damages.

 Economic Damages